Why internet safety matters

 - Encourage your child to use child-friendly messaging apps like Messenger Kids.

-It’s best to avoid using surveillance apps that let you secretly monitor your child’s online activity because this sends the message that you don’t trust your child.
+- Avoid using surveillance apps to monitor your child’s online activity.
+This can send the message that you don’t trust your child.
 It’s better to talk openly about your own internet use and encourage your child to do the same.

-Technical internet safety tools like internet filters don’t necessarily reduce online risk for children in this age group.
-Using filters at home might encourage some children to go online in unfiltered environments away from home.
+- Avoid using internet filters at home.
+This might encourage children to go online in unfiltered environments away from home.
 Also, children might feel they can’t talk to you about a negative online experience because they’re worried about getting into trouble for not using a filter.

 Role-modelling internet use